 Since annual fees help pay for the benefits credit cards provide, issuers aren’t eager to waive them.
 But there’s no penalty for asking.
 And if you’re in the military, you should definitely take advantage of the waiver you’ve earned with your service.

 Two of the best double miles credit cards are the Capital One Venture Card and the Citi AAdvantage Platinum Select World Elite Mastercard.
 Both cards offer double miles on purchases, but only Citi AAdvantage Platinum waives its annual fee the first year.
 Citi AAdvantage Platinum charges $99 starting the second year, and Venture charges $95 from first year on.
-Both offer big initial bonuses: AAdvantage Platinum’s 50,000 miles for spending $2,500 in 3 months vs Venture's 50,000 miles for spending $3,000 in 3 months. … read full answer
+Both offer big initial bonuses: AAdvantage Platinum’s 50,000 miles for spending $2,500 in 3 months vs Venture's 60,000 miles for spending $3,000 in the first 3 months. … read full answer

 Of course, the best double miles card for you is a highly personal decision.
 Depending on how much you travel and which airline your normally use, another card could be your best bet.

 Here are the best double miles credit cards:

 Capital One Venture Rewards Card: Double miles on all purchases. $95 annual fee.
 60,000 miles for spending $3,000 in the first 3 months.
 You need good credit to get this card.